-The simplest way to budget is to let your milestones calculate their budget based on the tasks you add within, since tasks can have a rate and a number of hours specified.
+The simplest way to budget is to let your milestones calculate their budget based on the tasks you add within since tasks can have a rate and the number of hours specified.
 If this is too fine-grained, you can set a Fixed Price on your milestones, and then compare this with the calculated price to find any milestones which may be under-budgeted.

 The Gantt Chart on the right-hand side of the project plan is one of the better way to visualize the project plan's schedule, as well as see which milestones and tasks work together to form dependencies.

 For example, by clicking on one task and dragging it to another, you can quickly create a dependency.
 By default, dependencies created in this way will not have any delay, meaning the downstream task will be set to start the day after the pre-requisite task has finished.